AerCap: 2022 Russian invasion of Ukraine

 The company was negatively affected by the 2022 Russian invasion of Ukraine and the international sanctions that followed.
 At the beginning of the invasion, it had 152 aircraft valued at $2.5 billion in Russia and Ukraine, which foreign companies were unable to recover or service.
 In May 2022, the company reported a net loss of $2 billion due to the seizure of its planes and engines by the Russian authorities.
 113 of its planes were seized in response to sanctions triggered by the war in Ukraine.

 AerCap had initially written off or impaired $3.16 billion of assets in relation to the Russian situation although some recoveries were made leaving an overall net charge of $2.66 billion.

 In September 2023 an agreement was reached with Aeroflot regarding a compensation package for 17 aircraft stranded in Russia with the payment of a $645 million being made for the settlement, resulting in the aircraft now being owned by Aeroflot.

 Further cash settlements were received in December 2023 relating to aircraft formerly leased to S7 and Ural Airlines for approximately $572 million in respect of 18 aircraft and one spare engine and (ii) 29 aircraft and four spare engines.

+In June 2025, London's High Court ruled that AerCap can recover more than $1 billion from their insurers in relation to the almost 150 jets stuck in Russia since the invasion of Ukraine.